In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 It’s because if you use the previous technology, no one will count you or offer a job.

 You can go for live training or use the internet to learn new skills.
-In critical case, you may hire a mentor if you can afford.
+In the critical case, you may hire a mentor if you can afford it.
 Finally, practicing has no option.
-To master a new skill, you must learn it & practice thoroughly on a regular basis.
+To master a new skill, you must learn it & practice thoroughly regularly.

 B) Mistakes In Communicating With Clients

 It is something where you meet & interact with clients and pitch them to offer you the projects.
 Strong communication heartline of freelancing career and works as connecting you with your clients either online or offline.

 Mistakes in communication may destroy all your business reputation overnight, and you would lose all your money.

 Grabbing the new leads & converting them into customers, educating them about the project to pitch maximum value and finally making repeated customers or establishing a network of referrals, all require a proper & professional but engaging conversation.

 In this section, you can get ideas about the importance of communication & what mistakes freelancers make here.

 11. You Are Too Busy To Get Calls